gaarangoa/sentiment_analysis/README.md

-# sentiment analysis of spanish sentences
+# Sentiment analysis of spanish sentences
 This repository is built to predict the sentiment of sentences written in spanish.
-It has been trained with open source datasets (wikipedi and twitter).
+It has been trained with open source datasets (wiki and twitter).